MIMOCloud24/Virtual-IT-Support-Environment/Documentation/Setup_Instructions.md

 ### Next Steps

 With the virtual environment now set up and the operating systems installed on your VMs, the next phase of the project is to configure Windows Server as a Domain Controller by installing and setting up Active Directory Domain Services (AD DS).
-In this phase, you’ll create a domain, manage users and organizational units (OUs), and begin configuring Group Policies to manage and secure your network.
+However, Before installing Active Directory Domain Services (AD DS) on the Windows Server, it’s important to configure essential settings to ensure a stable and secure environment.
+In this phase, we will set a static IP address, perform Windows updates, and temporarily disable the firewall to avoid any installation conflicts.
+These steps will prepare the server for its role as a Domain Controller in the upcoming phases.
 Ensure that your VMs are fully operational before proceeding to this critical step.

+Click on [Pre Configuration Tasks Before Installing AD](./Documentation/Pre-Configuration_Tasks_Before_Installing_AD.md) to move to next phase.